mohamedfaridelsherbini/personal_website/README.md

 ### Continuous Integration

 A Jenkins pipeline can reuse the Gradle build, snapshot tests, link checking (via `lychee` or similar), and deployment script.
-Add stages for `./gradlew test`, optional snapshot regeneration, Docker image builds, and the health check from `.deploy.sh` to keep parity between local and automated workflows.
+Suggested stages:

+1. **Checkout & Tooling** – Pull the repo, provision JDK 21, install any link-check binaries.
+2. **Build & Test** – Run `./gradlew clean test` (optionally with `UPDATE_SNAPSHOTS=true` in a dedicated maintenance job).
+3. **Package** – Build the Docker image or fat JAR.
+4. **Deploy** – Call `.deploy.sh` or mirror its steps with Jenkins agents/Ansible.
+5. **Post-deploy Health** – Hit the same health-check URL used by `.deploy.sh` and fail fast if something regresses.

+The pipeline should only depend on the application/services ports, so additional adapters (e.g., S3, email) can slot in later without rewriting the automation script.

 ## Roadmap: Next Enhancements